The Story of How Michael Douglas and Catherine Zeta-Jones Fell in Love

 However, the famous family soon faced even bigger hurdles.
 Just a year later, the couple's love was put to the test when Douglas was diagnosed with throat cancer.
 Chemotherapy and radiation were especially tough on him.
 "It really knocks you out," he told People.
 Zeta-Jones remained by his side, telling the magazine, "The hardest part is seeing his fatigue, because Michael is never tired...If there's anything Michael has, it's strength."

-That same year Douglas' firstborn, Cameron, was arrested and charged with possession of heroin and distribution of methamphetamines.
+That same year Douglas' firstborn, Cameron, was arrested for possession of heroin and selling methamphetamine.
 While he was initially sentenced to five years in prison, Cameron ended up serving even more time, including two years in solitary confinement, for smuggling drugs into jail.
 He later credited the love he received from his stepmother and other family members with helping him get through this difficult time.

 "She never gives up on anything, and she didn't quit on me," Cameron, who was released in 2016, told the Mail on Sunday.
 "The love of my family got me through my darkest days."